josdejong/mathjs/docs/matrices.md

 var d = c.subset(math.index(1, 0));             // 43
 ```

-The type of matrix output from functions is determined from the input:
+Where possible, the type of matrix output from functions is determined from the
-An array as input will return an Array, a Matrix as input will return a Matrix.
+input: An array as input will return an Array, a Matrix as input will return a
-In case of mixed input or no matrix as input, the type of output is determined
+Matrix.
+In case of mixed input or no matrix as input, the type of output is
-by the option `math.matrix.default`, which can have a string `"array"` or
+determined by the option `math.matrix.default`, which can have a string
-`"matrix"` (default) as value.
+`"array"` or `"matrix"` (default) as value.

 ## Expressions